Winter Weather Toolbox Talk

 On The Job Injuries Due To Winter Weather

 When you live in an area that experienced moderate to severe winter conditions, take the needed precautions to keep areas safe.
 Winter slips, trips, and falls are some of the most common occurrences of injuries while working.
 Some of these instances even cause fatalities.

 As the person in charge of running a business, it is your job to ensure safety.
 Make sure you are taking all the right measures to avoid winter hazards for employees.
 Salting parking lots and walkways in addition to having snow cleared regularly will help.

 All employees should do their best to stay as safe as possible during winter conditions.
 Whether their jobs require them to be working indoors, outdoors, or on the road.
 There are many precautions that should be taken to make sure everyone stays safe.

 When there is snowy, ice, and sleet outside driving to work is not the only hurdle you have to overcome.
-Then there is walking into the building or to and from where you need to be.
+There is walking into the building or to and from where you need to be that can lead to slips, trips, and falls.
 Whether you work outdoors or indoors, knowing how to be careful on these surfaces is important.
 Some things to remember that will help you to not get injured are:

 Winter Weather Working Conditions